proenterprise/yeenvoice/docs/custom_modules.rst

 Custom Modules
 ==============

-Invoice Ninja support customs modules using https://github.com/nWidart/laravel-modules
+Yeenvoice support customs modules using https://github.com/nWidart/laravel-modules

 You can watch this `short video <https://www.youtube.com/watch?v=8jJ-PYuq85k>`_ for a quick overview of the feature.